• Skip to primary navigation

 * Percent Daily Values are based on a 2000 calorie diet.

-Keyword Dairy Free, easy, Gluten Free, simple, Traditional, Vegan
+Keyword Dairy Free, Easy, Gluten Free, Simple, Traditional, Vegan

-Have you tried this recipe?Let me know how it was & I will be super grateful
+Have you tried this recipe?Let me know how it was & I will be super grateful.
+Take a picture & tag me @glutarama on your social media posts – I love seeing your photos more than you will ever know x

-Subscribe to my email list so that you get NEW recipes straight in your mailbox PLUS a FREEBIE and access to some amazing gluten free DISCOUNTS
+Subscribe to my email list so that you get NEW recipes straight in your mailbox plus THREE Free gifts and access to some amazing gluten free DISCOUNTS!

 Rock Cakes Recipe made Gluten Free

 *disclaimer: I use affiliate codes on my website, the vast majority are to Amazon.
-If you click on any of the links or images in the post and make a purchase my family will benefit from a small % of that purchase at no extra cost to you, in fact, for full transparency, in 2020 I made my first £25, and in 2021 I clocked up £16.05 – so it won’t make me a millionaire but it will treat me to a few coffees, Lord knows I need the caffeine!
+If you click on any of the links or images in the post and make a purchase my family will benefit from a small % of that purchase at no extra cost to you.

-20 Awesome Autumn Gluten Free Desserts
+20 Autumn Gluten Free Desserts by Glutarama

-20/09/2021 · 14 Comments
+20/09/2021 · 19 Comments

 Previous Post: « 30 of the Best Homemade Gluten Free Cake Recipes